$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Charge symmetry operator and its properties

 which is due to the fact that the terms in the two square brackets (which correspond to the integrands of $[\mathcal{N}_j^a, \mathcal{C}]$ and $[\mathcal{N}_j^b,\mathcal{C}]$ respectively) are equal and opposite.

 In the deformed case the boost is given by eq. \eqref{defboostfromsymp} and its commutator with charge congugation will be given by

-which is not-zero because the two square brackets are not equal and opposite-sign anymore.
+which is not-zero because the two square brackets are not equal and opposite-sign anymore\footnote{Notice that one can also easily verify that $[\mathcal{P}_\mu, \mathcal{C}]\neq 0$, which could also have experimental consequences.}.
 This is the major new prediction of the $\kappa$-deformed field theory that, as we will discus in details below in Sect.\ \ref{Sect6}, can be, in principle, observable.
 Let us discuss the origin and consequences of this in some more details.

 As seen above (cf. also Ref.\ \cite{Arzano:2020jro}) in the case of $\kappa$-deformed field theory boosts act in an unexpected way.
 Let us consider momenta carried by one-particle states.
 They can be computed acting on the states with the momentum charge operators